Mathematics Placement Exam

 We recommend taking an online readiness test to practice for the MPE.

 Find an exam time that works for you.
-You are allowed to take the exam multiple times, but you must wait at least 30 days between tests.
+You are allowed to retake the exam but you must wait at least 60 days between test retakes.

 Recommended refresher books

 - Just-In-Time Algebra and Trigonometry by Mueller & Brent.
 Addison-Wesley ISBN 0-201-41951-3 (for 4C/20A)